 Once you have taken the P.A.L. course and are in possession of a valid restricted Firearms Licence, you can take the WSSC Club Safety Course.
-This course is taught under the auspices of The Canadian Shooting Sports Association.
-Trained instructor will teach you the safety aspects of firearm handling.
-The CSSA safety course is consist of an online study and an in-class session.
+This course is taught under the guidance of The Canadian Shooting Sports Association.
+Certified instructors will teach you the safety aspects of firearm handling.
+The safety course is consist of an online study and an in-class session.
 The online material is only the theory portion of the safety course.
 After a successful passing of the final test for this online course you will be attending the practical part of the safety course.
 It is an interactive hands-on class, where you will be handling various club’s handguns.
 You will also fire live rounds with a rimfire .22 handgun.

 Upon successful completion of the WSSC Safety Course and test you become a “probationary member”.
 This allows you to come to the club during regular hours and shoot.

 - Probationary members must notify the director on desk duty upon

 - Probationary name badge must worn at all times at the Club

 - Director on desk duty will record in the probationary